This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 External drives are a worthwhile investment for more than just power users, but it can be hard to determine if you need one or not.
 Consider this:

-- Have you ever wanted to backup your Mac just in case of any data disaster?
+- Have you ever wanted to back up your MacBook data just in case of any data disaster?